 - Multiplicand: Total number of items in each group is called multiplicand.

-- Multiplier: The number of equal groups is called multiplier.
+- Multiplier: The number of equal groups is called the multiplier.

 - Product: The final result after multiplying multiplicand and multiplier is a product.